 MobyApp has been used in surveys across Europe by public authorities and research organisations:

-The platform is built following privacy-by-design principles and produces GDPR-compliant datasets ready for transport modelling and SUMP development.
+The platform is built following privacy-by-design principles and produces GDPR-compliant datasets ready for behavioural research, policy evaluation, sustainability planning and modelling workflows.

 Integrating Questionnaire Surveys with Passive Tracking